LDoni/AmpWrap/README.md

 ### AmpWrap for Long Reads (Nanopore)
 For long-read 16S rRNA data from Nanopore sequencing, use:
+## Workflow
+1. Initial quality control with [FastQC](https://github.com/s-andrews/FastQC) and QC report generation with [MultiQC](https://github.com/MultiQC/MultiQC)
+2. Adapters removal with [Porechop](https://github.com/rrwick/Porechop) or [Porechop_ABI](https://github.com/bonsai-team/Porechop_ABI).
+The use of **Porechop** is optional and depends on the `--trimming` parameter.
+3. Primers removal with [Cutadapt](https://github.com/marcelm/cutadapt).
+The use of **Cutadapt** is optional and depends on the `--cutadapt-forward` and  `--cutadapt-reverse` parameters.
+4. Filtering reads by length and quality with [NanoFilt](https://github.com/wdecoster/nanofilt)
+5. Post-filtering quality control with [FastQC](https://github.com/s-andrews/FastQC) and QC report generation with [MultiQC](https://github.com/MultiQC/MultiQC)
+6. Taxonomic classification and abundance estimation with [EMU](https://github.com/treangenlab/emu)

+Basic usage:
 ```sh
 ampwrap long -i input_directory -o output_directory
 ```